Scholarship

 Freelance Writing/Editing

-Currently, I am focusing on independent research that blends family history and memoir with stories of settler colonialism in Ireland, Pennsylvania, and California.
+But in the background, I am still mulling over independent research that blends family history and memoir with stories of settler colonialism in Ireland, Pennsylvania, and California.

 Much of my prose writing blends research, close reading, and personal story.
 Examples include: